aut0maticjack/lazyweb/RetroPie-DOSBox-OMF2097.md

 You need a keyboard and mouse connected for the initial setup, but not to play once it's properly setup.

-I started with the RetroPie 4.0.0 beta2 image.
+I tried with the RetroPie 4.0.0 beta2 image, and with RetroPie 3.8.1 image with the 4.0.0-dev setup script.

+On a Pi 1 this ran too slow, even with all the sound and graphics settings turned down.
+On a Pi 3 this ran so fast I had to restrict DOSBox's speed settings as detailed below.

 ### Install DOSBox